-Bucharest is undoubtedly Europe’s best kept secret.
+Bucharest is Europe’s best kept secret.
 While visually it can't quite compete with the likes of some of the other grand Eastern European capitals, it leads the pack in dynamism, energy and forward momentum.
 While the remnants of Communism are still palpable throughout, the city has its sights set firmly on the future, though never forgetting its history.
 Trendy outdoor cafes and high-street shops live side-by-side with gorgeous Orthodox churches and world-class art galleries in the old town, all overlooked by the imposing Palace of Parliament.

 Lying near the Hungarian and Serbian borders, Timisoara is the gateway to the West and has a long history of cosmopolitan multiculturalism.
-Furthermore, it is famous today as the birthplace of the 1989 Romanian Revolution that ended the Ceauşescu dictatorship, an important centre in recent Romanian history.
+It's the birthplace of the 1989 Romanian Revolution that ended the Ceauşescu's dictatorship, an important centre in recent Romanian history.
 It is a green, pleasant and walkable city with cosy cafes, lively markets and interesting museums, offering plenty of entertainment to fill your time, whether you are visiting for a day or a week.